-The potable water supply to lawn irrigation systems shall be protected against backflow by an atmospheric-type vacuum breaker, a pressure-type vacuum breaker, a double-check assembly or a reduced pressure principle backflow preventer.
+The potable water supply to lawn irrigation systems shall be protected against backflow by an atmospheric-type vacuum breaker, a pressure-type vacuum breaker, a double-check assembly or a reduced pressure principal backflow preventer.
 A valve shall not be installed downstream from an atmospheric vacuum breaker.
-Where chemicals are introduced into the system, the potable water supply shall be protected against backflow by a reduced pressure principle backflow preventer.
+Where chemicals are introduced into the system, the potable water supply shall be protected against backflow by a reduced pressure principal backflow by a reduced pressure principal backflow preventer.